 For the best après-ski

-- Microbrasserie des Beaux Prés is a craft brewery located just 10 minutes from the hill.
-Popular with locals, it serves a fine selection of beers brewed on site and a small menu of tasty pub fare.
+- Microbrasserie des Beaux Prés and Brasseur des Monts are two craft breweries located just 10 minutes from the hill.
+Popular with locals, they serves a selection of beers brewed on site and a small menu of tasty pub fare.